Tilly Smith

-Tilly Smith (born 1994) is a British woman who, as a child, was credited with saving the lives of approximately 100 beachgoers at Mai Khao Beach in Thailand by warning them minutes before the arrival of the tsunami caused by the 2004 Indian Ocean earthquake.
+Tilly Smith (born 1994) is a British woman who, as a child, was credited with saving the lives of approximately 100 beachgoers at Mai Khao Beach in Phuket, Thailand, by warning them minutes before the arrival of the tsunami caused by the 2004 Indian Ocean earthquake.
 Smith, who was ten years old at the time, had learned about tsunamis in her geography class.

 Background

 Smith was educated at Danes Hill School, an independent school in the village of Oxshott in Surrey, followed by Stowe School, a boarding independent school in the civil parish of Stowe in Buckinghamshire.

 Smith learned about tsunamis in a geography lesson, two weeks before the tsunami, from her teacher Andrew Kearney at Danes Hill School.
 Specifically, Smith recalled watching black-and-white footage in class of the tsunami resulting from the 1946 Aleutian Islands earthquake and being taught by Kearney for the warning signs to look out for, especially the frothing nature of the sea.
 Smith said, "It was the exact same froth... like you get on a beer.
 It was sort of sizzling," she told the United Nations Office for Disaster Risk Reduction.
 While she and her family were walking on Mai Khao Beach, she recognised the signs of a tsunami she had been taught, and she alerted her parents.
 Smith recalled, "It wasn't calm and it wasn't going in and then out.
 It was just coming in and in and in."

 Initially, not seeing any obvious sign of a large wave on the horizon, her parents didn't believe her assertion that a tsunami was coming, but Smith persisted, recalling in an interview that she said curtly: "I'm going.
 I'm definitely going.
 There is definitely going to be a tsunami".
 Her father, Colin, sensing the urgency in his daughter's voice, heeded Tilly's warning.
 He managed to convince a security guard that a tsunami was inbound: "Look, you probably think I'm absolutely bonkers, but my daughter's completely convinced there's gonna be a tsunami."
+The beach was evacuated to the second storey of a nearby hotel before the 9 m tsunami reached the shore.